Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 What is Health Insurance?

-It is an agreement between the insurer and the policyholder whereby an insurance company agrees to reimburse for medical costs incurred by the policyholder during the tenure of the policy.
+Health insurance is an agreement between the insurer and the policyholder whereby an insurance company agrees to reimburse for medical costs incurred by the policyholder during the tenure of the policy.
 According to the policy terms, the insured may incur medical expenses if they get ill or meet an unfortunate accident that leads to treatment at the hospital.
-To avail of the coverage benefits of the policy, the policyholder must pay a specific amount periodically, called a premium.
+To avail of the coverage benefits of a health insurance policy, the policyholder must pay a specific amount periodically, called a premium.
 The premium is determined by the insurance company and must be paid by the policyholders without any fail either monthly, quarterly, half-yearly or annually.

 What is Health Insurance?